Did you know?

 We stand by our surgeries.
 Our doctors are available for rechecks if you have a concern, and we do not charge for our time.

-On behalf of the entire surgical team, we hope you put your pet’s safety in our hands.
+We hope you put your pet’s safety in our hands.
 We look forward to meeting you!